Qrendi: Wied iż-Żurrieq

 The Wied iż-Żurrieq area is an important fishing hamlet in the region.
 Due to the environment and setting of this site, it has for a long time been a popular tourist and visitor attraction.

 The Wied iz-Żurrieq valley begins as Wied Ħoxt which can be accessed from the panoramic road that runs from il-Ħnejja or Blue Grotto to the temples of Ħaġar Qim and descends towards the sea ending in the Wied iż-Żurrieq mouth.
 The valley had been cut through time in the lower coralline limestone and the result is a ragged and bare rocky landscape.

 Continuing towards il-Ħnejja or the Blue Grotto a rock feature has emerged which has been titled Ġebla tiċċaqlaq (that is the moving rock).
 It consists of a rock hulk which looms to a height surpassing 15 metres and which is stuck firmly into the cliff face.
 It is said that this rock moves during violent stormy weather making strong sounds caused by these movements.

 Coastal caves - such as the Reflection Cave, Filfla Cave, Cats Cave, Rotunda Cave, Honey Moon Cave and Blue Window Cave - offer underwater views of marine fauna.

 Coastline

 To the north of the Wied iż-Żurrieq fishing hamlet one can find other sea caves and grottoes as found on its southern sea leading to the blue grotto.

 The Nuffied al-Kabir and Nuffied iż-Żgħir coves, the capes of Tal-Gawwija, Rsejjen, Ħalq it-Tafal, Ras Niġnuna, Maqluba l-Baħar, Għar Mantel, and Ras il-Ħamrija are among the Qrendi landmarks that attract visitors.
+An incident occurred on April 17th 2026 after a 64 year old visitor from England lost his life whilst diving at Wied Iz-Zurrieq in Qrendi at approximately 3:30pm.